jaimejim/lecture/src/coap.md

 # The Constrained Application Protocol (CoAP)

 The Constrained Application Protocol (CoAP) is a protocol intended to be used in low-powered devices and networks.
 That is networks of very low throughput and devices that run on battery.
-Such devices often have limited memory and CPU too, often as little as 1.5kB of RAM and about 5 kB of ROM.
+Such devices often have limited memory and CPU too, being the [class 1](https://tools.ietf.org/html/rfc7228#page-8) devices of 100KB of Flash and 10KB of RAM but targetting environments with a [minimum of 1.5kB](https://ieeexplore.ieee.org/document/6970748) of RAM and about 5 kB of ROM.

 CoAP is a [REST](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) protocol largely inspired by HTTP.
 However it brings the Web Server concept to the very constrained space where IoT devices are the ones exposing their resources.